troydhanson/fluxcap/README.md

       /sbin/ip link set dev $IF up
     done

 Last we mount a ramdisk at each boot.
-You can name it anything but this document uses /ram as the mountpoint.
+You can name it anything; in this document, we use /ram as the mountpoint.
 Add to /etc/fstab:

     none  /ram   ramfs auto,noatime 0 0